Radimal/marvelous-chestnut/src/pages/index.md

         template: feature_item
         title: Radimal AI Reports Delivered in Minutes
         content: >
-          Say hello to reports in fast reports from our AI system that can help inform patient treatment for vets of all experience levels.
+          Say hello to fast reports from our AI system that can help inform patient treatment for vets of all experience levels.
 If it looks normal to you, you'll know if it looks normal to Radimal too.
 If the patient needs treatment immediately, you'll have extra insights for that just as quickly.
         image: /images/radimalreportipadiphone.png
         image_alt: App preview on a phone and tablet
         actions: []